-- Avoiding discussion of confidential information in public places. - Ensuring that documents are not left in non-secure locations such as the photocopy room or at the facsimile machine. - Being thoughtful about what you communicate by email or post on social media and how it might affect confidential, proprietary information and trade secrets. - 9
+- Avoiding discussion of confidential information in public places. - Ensuring that documents are not left in non-secure locations such as the photocopy room or at the facsimile machine. - Ensuring that devices such as phones and laptops that may contain confidential information are secured with password protection and not left unattended in public places.

-VIII.
+Being thoughtful about what you communicate by email or post on social media and how it might affect confidential, proprietary information and trade secrets.

+VII.
 PUBLIC REPORTING; COMPANY RECORDS